TareqNewazShahriar/signalr-state-retainer/README.md

 }
 ```

-onDataRender
-* onDataRender *(function) / optional*: Afte getting the list from server or restoring the state or after getting a new notification, this event will be executed.
+* onDataRender: After getting the list from server or restoring the state or after getting a new notification, this event will be executed.
 ```js
 onDataRender: function()
 {